Find a Lender-Approved Local Conveyancer in Coney Hall

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 4 Coney Hall property lawyer are the key to a successful Coney Hall home move, keeping the process under control.
-They are on your side throughout, offering dedicated advice for the duration of your transaction
+• 4 Coney Hall solicitor are the key to a successful Coney Hall home move, keeping the process under control.
+They are on your side throughout, offering dedicated advice for the duration of your conveyancing

 Sale

-of detached residence residence, Wickham Chase, BR4 0BJ completing on 14/01/2025 at a price of £625,000.
-The legal transfer of property included amongst the various tasks: drafting the sale agreement and Transfer, sending conveyancing papers to buyers representatives, agreeing completion date with parties
+of semi-detached premises, Wickham Chase, BR4 0BJ completing on 14/01/2025 at a price of £625,000.
+The conveyancing process incorporates some of the following tasks: drafting the sale agreement and Transfer, sending conveyancing papers to buyers representatives, agreeing completion date with parties

 Sale